10 May Mike F., Manager, Global Production System

 Other divisions at my company have implemented a process known as the global production system to enhance efficiency (in conjunction with a corporate Six-Sigma initiative).

 I am responsible for using these “lean thinking” techniques to improve the global parts division.
 I work to identify how the customer perceives value and to identify steps in the value chain, improve flow, introduce a pull system, and work toward perfection.
+And I made sure I learned my lessons from Investment Banking.
+That made me, I think, a good leader.

 What I Enjoy Most

 I enjoy doing things that make a difference.
 I also like working to fix things that are not efficient in order to improve sales and profitability.
+A good friend of mine, an Equity Research Analyst, showed me so many inefficiencies in his trade.
+That helped me a lot as well as sooner or later, all specialized fields show their similarities!

 What I Enjoy Least